Criminal Defense in Tampa FL

 - The writer should start by introducing themselves.
 Include facts like who they are, what they do for a living, and how long they have known you, the client.
 They can brag about themselves a bit here if they want to.
 This information lets the Court know about the author and their relationship with client and what client’s reputation in the community is.

 - The writer should explain how they know the client (school, job, church, social, family, etc.)

 - If you have been candid with the writer about the legal problems, the writer should let the court know.
 This could be positive to show that client has accepted responsibility and is remorseful.
 However, client should only be discussing that he/she is in trouble NOT the facts of the case.
 Please do not include facts about the case or admissions.

 - Each letter should include one or two positive personality traits of the client (honesty, family man, good parent, hard worker, etc.) and use example to illustrate the opinion.
 Character evidence may not be admissible at trial but it is important and will be considered in a reference letter.

 - The letters should never make negative remarks about the judge, the prosecutor or any other officer of the court, law enforcement or the alleged victim or witnesses in the case.
 The letter should never minimize the seriousness of the charged offense or offer excuses.
 Focus on positive attributes of the client.

 - Get letters from everyone that will write one.
 Family, friends, preachers, teachers, employers, employees, co-workers, etc. The more letters, the better.

 - If the client has children and they are old enough, they should write letters also.

 - Spouses or significant others should also write one, assuming they will be positive.

 - All letters need to come through the attorney first.
-Nobody should write letters and mail them to the court.
+No one should write letters and mail them to the court.
 The attorney and client need to review the letters to ensure that the content is something that we would want everyone to read and consider.